 The highlight of the meal is Hot Cross Buns.
 These have an obvious tie in for Easter, which is important to us.
 It always opens conversation with the kids about the sacrifice that Jesus made and his triumph over the cross.

-It also meets my criteria of being amazingly delicious (especially once I discovered Pioneer Woman’s recipe!) and easy to make ahead.
+It also meets my criteria of being amazingly delicious and easy to make ahead.

-If you want to make them the day before (and you will want to do that if you have a busy Easter morning planned!), simply stop after the individual rolls have risen once on a cookie sheet.
+If you want to make them the day before (and you will want to do that if you have a busy Easter morning planned!), just stop the recipe after the individual rolls have risen once on a cookie sheet.

 I’ve also had success just putting them in the fridge over night.

-On Easter morning, pop them in the oven while the kids hunt eggs, dig through candy, or read Bible verses.
+On Easter morning, stick them in the oven while the kids hunt eggs, dig through candy, or read Bible verses.

 Farmer’s Breakfast Casserole